kevin-yang-liu/spotifyplaylistgenerator/README.md

-Screenshot of the main page:
+Screenshot of the main page of the Spotify Playlist Generator web app:

 <img width="600" height="300" alt="Spotify-Playlist-Generator-Screenshot" src="https://github.com/user-attachments/assets/73869862-843f-42f8-82f4-a86b7a503eaf" />